-Why is Serviced Cloud a preferred technology service provider to the service sector?
+Why is HTL Support a preferred technology service provider to the service sector?

 It is our confirmed belief that the cloud offers outstanding opportunities for service sector firms to leverage technology so it returns more value to their businesses.
 Private cloud solutions enable businesses to enjoy operational benefits of the cloud computing architecture while retaining 100% control of data and meet regulatory guidance.